-- 6. Remove the needle, leaving guidewire in the vessel.
-Enlarge cutaneous puncture site with scalpel. - 7.
-Thread the dilator over the proximal end of the guidewire.
+6. Remove the needle, leaving guidewire in the vessel.
+Enlarge cutaneous puncture

+7. Thread the dilator over the proximal end of the guidewire.
 Dilate subcutaneous tissue and vein wall to allow easy passage of catheter into target vein.

-Caution: Insufficient tissue dilation can cause compression of the catheter lumen against the guidewire causing difficulty in the insertion and removal of the guidewire from the catheter.
-This can lead to bending of the guidewire.
+Caution: Insufficient tissue dilation can cause compression of the catheter lumen against the guidewire causing difficulty guidewire from the catheter.
+This can